 # Overview

 Minikin (spp.
 Anthrosciurus sapiens) are a species of small rodents native to the 2nd realm.
 They are anthropoid, arboreal omnivores descended from the European Red Squirrel.
-They are the most populous and intelligent race of the 2nd realm, and are capable of speech, agriculture, and forming civilisations.
+They are the most populous and intelligent race of the 2nd realm, and are capable of speech, agriculture, alucinara use, and civilisation.

 # Appearance